lawrencceee/E-Commerce-churning-prediction/README.md

    - Returns churn prediction and churn probability in real time

 ---
-After training and evaluation:
 ## 📊 Model Performance Comparison

-Random Forest is used at the end for Churn prediction it has a better performance compared to Logistic Regression.
+After training and evaluation, Random Forest is used at the end for Churn prediction it has a better performance compared to Logistic Regression.

 | Model                | Accuracy | Precision | Recall  | F1 Score |
 |---------------------|----------|-----------|---------|----------|